 On This Week's Prompts for Meditation

-People love to hate a rich man but revile even more a generous fool.
-If Zacchaeus ever cared what people thought about him he could not have got wealthy, climbed a tree, or paid restitution for fraud.
+People love to hate a rich man.
+But they revile a generous fool even more.
+If Zacchaeus ever cared what people thought about him he could not have got wealthy, climbed a tree, or even paid restitution for fraud later on.
 The name Zacchaeus means “pure”.
 Despite a life of corruption, something in him remained pure in his deepest heart, making him ripe for plucking when Jesus encountered Zacchaeus in the sycamor tree.
 Blessed are the pure in heart, for they shall see God.
 Or be seen by God.

 Joyfully yours, Suzanne